moonymango/enmovito/memory-bank/activeContext.md

 8. Synchronize x-axis zooming while maintaining independent y-axis scales
 9. Support dark theme for improved visual comfort
 10. Clear all selected parameters with a single click
+11. Resize plots within tabs using splitters
+12. Use any parameter (including time) as X-axis for plots

 The current focus is on:

-- Packaging the application into self-contained executables for Linux and Windows
+- Optimizing the application for different platforms
 - Ensuring robust handling of different CSV file formats
 - Improving visualization performance with large datasets
 - Adding more advanced analysis capabilities